 - Comes with a bunch of handy templates for books, essays, resumes… you name it!

 - It’s industry-standard, so you’ll find this software on public library computers and company computers and everywhere in between

 Cons for using MS Word to write a novel:

 - Difficult to use if you don’t work in a linear fashion

 - Cumbersome for writing lengthy novels and other books

 - Must use a separate tool, such as Calibre, to export as ebook (EPUB/MOBI, etc.)

 - Updates every few years, which creates a brand new learning curve each time

-Google Docs is a useful browser-based tool that is free and available to anyone with a Google account.
+Google Docs is a useful browser-based writing tool that is free and available to anyone with a Google account.
 However, Google Docs may not be able to handle a lengthy manuscript.

 Our team uses Google Docs for writing our blog posts because it’s the easiest way we’ve found to all work on one document at the same time, add comments, see revisions, and even chat.
 (Google spreadsheets can also be a useful tool, especially for outlining.)